 In order to appeal they should write to the HR Director stating the reason for their appeal within 10 days of receipt of the confirmation of the decision in writing.

 Employees have the right to be accompanied to the appeal by a work colleague or trades union representative.

 Where possible, appeals will be considered by a more senior manager (the Appeals Officer) who has not previously been involved in the case.
 Where a more senior manager is not available, another appropriate manager will hear the appeal.
 The University will appoint an HR Manager who has not previously been involved in the case to assist the Appeals Officer.
 The appeal should be heard within 20 days of the HR department receiving the appeal.

 The decision taken at the appeal hearing will be final.

 In these circumstances a shorter probationary period of 9 months will normally apply.
-The Head of Department and the Academic Co-ordinator in consultation with HR, will agree whether the 9-month probation period should apply to an individual member of staff.
+The Head of Department and the Dean in consultation with HR, will agree whether the 9-month probation period should apply to an individual member of staff.

 The University aims to secure equality of opportunity in all its activities, and in this respect, the probation process must be objective, clear, transparent and free from discrimination.
 Heads of Departments/Line Managers are expected to have undertaken equal opportunities training; if in any doubt, the Head of Department/nominee should contact their HR Partner for clarification or advice.